In terms of metabolic importance, Iodine is deemed the next most essential (trace) nutrient after iron and Vitamin D.

 Why Iodine is NOT routinely tested:

-Many health practitioners do understand the significance of assessing a patient’s Iodine status, however it is still not a routine test with other orthodox medical practitioners – nor available under Medicare.
+Many health practitioners do understand the significance of assessing a patient’s Iodine status, however it is still not a routine test with other orthodox medical practitioners – nor available under the Australian Medicare (universal) health cover.

 Doctors are often reluctant to request Iodine as a privately paid test so as not to incur additional expense for their patients.
-I would argue 100% of women would rather pay less than $50.00 for a test that could improve their health and aid in protecting them from breast disease, than discover an Iodine deficiency has been the cause of poor health or disease onset.
+I would argue 100% of women would rather pay a small fee for a test that could improve their health, and aid in protecting them from breast disease than discover an Iodine deficiency has been the cause of poor health or disease onset.

 From a pure cost saving perspective to the health care system: a humble urine test costing a few dollars is incomparable to the expense of treating thyroid or breast disease.
 I would also assert none of these costs could ever equate to the patient’s potential stress and distress caused by these significant health conditions.